Cornell Deer Hunting Program

 Crossbows are legal and may be used in archery-only zones when appropriate.
 Click here for state restrictions.

-Discharge distances from occupied dwellings have been reduced to 150 feet for archery equipment and 250 feet for crossbows.
-Our maps within the hunting reservation system will be updated to reflect these changes.
+Legal discharge distances from occupied dwellings have been reduced to 150 feet for archery equipment and 250 feet for crossbows.
+Our maps within the hunting reservation system reflect these changes.

 NY State is blessed with a healthy and productive deer herd.
 White-tailed deer are revered by sportsmen and non-hunters for a variety of reasons.
 Through the 1900’s, NY’s deer herd rebounded from perhaps 20,000 to over 1,000,000.
 This remarkable recovery is due to wise management and improved habitat conditions.
 The total statewide deer harvest has more than doubled over the past 20 years.
 Unfortunately, in some parts of the state, the deer population has created health and economic concerns.
 Visit the NYS Department of Environmental Conservation (DEC) website for more information: http://www.dec.ny.gov/.